Wayfarer247/blanket/CONTRIBUTING.md

-Development takes place on the `development` branch.
-Please run `grunt` to rebuild the dist and run tests.
+Development takes place on the `develop` branch, and pull requests should be for that branch.
+Your code will be tested by travis-ci, and needs to past tests, code coverage and has updated .bin files.